wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook-examples/fluentd-qradar.md

 Fluentd is configured in the `td-agent.conf` file:

 * Incoming webhook processing is configured in the `source` directive:
-    * All HTTP and HTTPS traffic is sent to 9880 Fluentd port
+    * Traffic is sent to port 9880
+    * Fluentd is configured to accept only HTTPS connections
-    * Certificate for HTTPS connection to Fluentd is located within the file `/etc/ssl/certs/fluentd.crt`
+    * Fluentd TLS certificate signed by a publicly trusted CA is located within the file `/etc/ssl/certs/fluentd.crt`
-    * Private key for the certificate is located within the file `/etc/ssl/private/fluentd.key`
+    * Private key for TLS certificate is located within the file `/etc/ssl/private/fluentd.key`
 * Forwarding logs to QRadar and log output are configured in the `match` directive:
     * All event logs are copied from Fluentd and forwarded to QRadar at the IP address `https://109.111.35.11:514`
     * Logs are forwarded from Fluentd to QRadar in the JSON format according to the [Syslog](https://en.wikipedia.org/wiki/Syslog) standard